emaanr/notes/Learning/Git/git-answers.md

     How to create a new branch.

 When working on projects with various features and components, it is smart (and industry standard) to create a new branch to work on in order to avoid breaking changes on a working branch.
-Often times there will be a `main` or `dev` branch that contain versions of the project that are working and/or deployed from to production (live for customer use rather than solely existing when running from/on a local machine).
+Often times there will be a `main` or `dev` branch that contains versions of the project that are working and/or deployed from to production (live for customer use rather than solely existing when running from/on a local machine).

 `git branch <branch>`